BetterThanTomorrow/calva-docs/docs/output.md

 ## Choose CLJ or CLJS REPL Connection

-In full stack projects, you will probably use the window as a REPL for both for `clj` and `cljs` project.
-You can toggle which REPL the window is connected to using the the command **Calva: Toggle REPL Connection for CLJC files**.
+In full stack projects, you will probably use the window as a REPL for both `clj` and `cljs`.
+You can toggle which REPL the window is connected to using the command **Calva: Toggle REPL Connection for CLJC files**.
 There is a button for this in the status bar:

 ![Toggle CLJC](images/howto/cljc-toggle-button.png)